courtSmith77/FrankaDiffusionPolicy/README.md

 # FrankaDiffusionPolicy
 This repository contains a ROS package used to execute Diffusion Policy on a Franka Emika Panda Robot.
-It is used in series with the

-ADD OTHER REPOSITORY

 This repository is responsible for executing action sequences on the Franka robot.
+It is used in series with the [Diffusion Repository](https://github.com/courtSmith77/diffusion_policy).

+Check out the portfolio Post for this Project [here](https://courtsmith77.github.io/projects/07-diffusionpolicy).

 ## How to run
 ### Simulation